noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - index s3 items in dynamodb
   - store large json docs in s3 and keep a reference to that item in a dynamodb
     - this keep yours dynamodb items at the recommended size (under 4kb) which reduces costs (s3 < dynamodb)

+### dynamodb + SNS

+- all about queue-based load leveling
+- dynamodb costs a FK ton based on provisioned throughput
+- you can save on that dramatically by pushing writes to a queue and batch writing from SNS into dynamodb